-Type Credits Grading scale Examination of another type 3 Grade to a third Once 1
+Type Credits Grading scale Grade to a third Person Once 1

 Grades will be based on active participation (50%) and homework assignments (50%).

 Participants should already have a basic knowledge of R and standard frequentist statistical tests.
 Please bring your own Laptop with you as we will be using R for several hands-on examples and exercises during the class.
 We will mainly work with the book "Statistical Rethinking.
 A Bayesian Course with Examples in R and Stan" by Richard McElrath.
 Students are advised to obtain the book before the class starts.